-The CSO Business has the second-largest share of the contract MR market in the industry (CMIC estimate).
 We are promoting the provision of comprehensive solutions combining multiple communication channels and a diverse array of services in response to various promotional activities conducted by pharmaceutical companies.

-One of these is "Medical Affairs Solutions," a business that requires a high degree of expertise and academic knowledge the area of disease.
-Leveraging CMIC's consulting and dispatching experience, this fiscal year we launched the MA Academy, the first private-sector course to train Medical Affairs personnel.
-We plan to further strengthen this program going forward.
+One of these is Medical Affairs Solutions, a business requiring a high degree of specialization and academic knowledge pertaining to disease, and in addition to consulting and temporary staffing services, CMIC conducts the MA Academy Medical Affairs human resources training program.